Ziefen-Chou/CARLA-TWIN/README.md

 # Running Logic - Single Server
+For single-server configurations without an MQTT broker, please utilize the three implementation scripts located in the Single_Server directory.

 # Citation
 If you find our repository useful, please consider giving it a star ⭐ and citing our work: